 Before any changes were made to the building, and despite lack of heating and water facilities, the first performance took place on 2 May 1993.
 Support grew and an application for an Arts Council National Lottery grant was successfully submitted in 1995 — one of the first in North Yorkshire.
 This funded the complete refurbishment and enlargement of the building.

 The Arts Centre programme continued to go from strength to strength — until the night of 15 August 2000, when the Old Meeting House was ravaged by fire.
 But great voluntary efforts and generous local support ensured that the Arts Centre was rebuilt within eight months, with improved technical equipment and even bigger artistic ambitions.
 Renamed Helmsley Arts Centre, it reopened on 27 April 2001.

 In 2006 the Old Meeting House Trust received a substantial legacy from Mrs Dorothy Morley, a Helmsley resident and longstanding Friend of the Arts Centre.
-This funded the addition of a scenery workshop and rehearsal room (the Dorothy Morley Room) at the west end of the building, opened by the Duke of York on 19 October 2007
+This funded the addition of a scenery workshop and rehearsal room (the Dorothy Morley Room) at the west end of the building, opened on 19 October 2007